 Regional Planning for Climate Change Adaptation

-Students involved: numerous UROP students, Michael Schilling (MSP), Anthony Milordis (PhD), Ben Nauselius (MSP), Don Arellano (MSP), Ben Gordon (MSP)
+Students involved: numerous UROP students, Michael Schilling (MSP), Anthony Milordis (Ph.D.), Ben Nauselius (MSP), Don Arellano (MSP), Ben Gordon (MSP)

 Funding: Florida Department of Environmental Protection

-Many climate change adaptation strategies for sea level rise and coastal hazards involve changes to land use planning policies and investments in capital improvements projects.
-Yet, municipalities face numerous barriers for planning and implementing climate change adaptation projects.
+Many climate change adaptation strategies for sea level rise and coastal hazards involve changes to land use planning policies and investments in capital improvement projects.
+Yet, municipalities face numerous barriers to planning and implementing climate change adaptation projects.
 This project examines multiple different regional collaborative governance approaches to climate change adaptation in coastal areas in Florida to determine what strategies at the regional scale can help overcome barriers to adaptation planning at the local scale and how best to organize collaborative governance at the regional scale to address these issues.